kemperfekt/dogbot-agent/REFACTORING_PLAN.md

 - Starting Phase 3: Service Layer Refactoring
 - Clarified service scope (GPT, Weaviate, Redis only)
 - Decided on mock-first testing approach
-- Implemented GPTService incl. test & demo
+- Implemented GPTService

+### Session 4 - May 25, 2025
+- Weaviate Service
 ---
 **Remember to update and commit this file after each significant step!**